-The nitrogen cycle is basically how waste(from fish) is created and how micro-organisms break down the waste which in turns become food again(for plants).
+The nitrogen cycle is basically how waste(from fish) is created and how micro-organisms break down the waste which in turn becomes food again(for plants).

-First we have to understand that fish waste and its by-products are made up of 3 parts: Ammonia, Nitrite and Nitrate.
-These nitrogen compounds are toxic in high levels unless there are sufficient beneficial bacteria and plants to feed on the fish waste.
-Let’s use 3 colours to represent the 3 components found in fish waste and its by-products.
+First, we have to understand that fish waste and its by-products are made up of 3 parts: Ammonia, Nitrite, and Nitrate.
+These nitrogen compounds are toxic at high levels unless there are sufficient beneficial bacteria and plants to feed on the fish waste.
+Let’s use 3 colors to represent the 3 components found in fish waste and its by-products.

 Red: Ammonia (highly toxic and burns fishes gills which limits their oxygen intake)